The following topic are discussed on this page:

 The data security of wireless networks

 Many public and nearly all wireless home networks use some kind of anti-phishing protection.
-The most recommended one of these is the password protected connection with WPA2 technology – breaking it is extremely hard.
+The most recommended one of these is the password protected connection with WPA3 technology (suorce: Wikipedia) – breaking it is extremely hard.

 Many public places (schools, public traffic and coffee shops) offer a public, open wireless network (WLAN).
-The UH guest network HUPnet is also such a network.
 It is important for you to know that the data in these kinds of networks is transferred in a completely unencrypted form, and a person who knows what he is doing can easily eavesdrop traffic within.

 It is quite easy to prevent eavesdropping.
 If you have a wireless network at home, make sure that you have protected it according to the service provider’s instructions.

 When you are using open wireless networks, secure https browser connections offer a relatively good protection against intrusion attempts, but the best security can be attained by using a secured VPN connection when using a public network.
-The HY-VPN service provided by the University of Helsinki suits well for this purpose.
+The VPN service provided by the University of Helsinki suits well for this purpose.
+Read more about VPN connections in IT-Helpdesk’s instructions.

 Mobile internet networks use data connections that are already secured, which means the aforementioned does not apply to them.